A Guide to Lourmarin: The Prettiest Village in Provence

 where to stay in lourmarin

-In Provence, you have two types of stay options, the first being at a château or bastide (normally set off from a village in the countryside), or an apartment within the village.
-Both offer different experiences and choosing between the two depends on what you wish to get out of your travels.
+In Provence, you have a few types of of stay options: a château or bastide (normally set off from a village in the countryside), a house in the countryside, or an apartment within the village.
+All offer different experiences and choosing between them depends on what you wish to get out of your travels.

 Every time we’ve visited Provence, we’ve opted to stay in one place as a home base and do day trips from there.
 I personally think this gives you time to get familiar with whatever location you choose as your home base, enrichening the experience.

-The first time we spent a week in Provence, we spent the entire stay at Le Galinier Lourmarin, and the second time we stayed in an Airbnb within the village.
+The first time we visited Provence, we spent a week at Le Galinier Lourmarin, and the second time we stayed in an Airbnb in Lourmarin.
 After having done both, I much prefer staying at a property outside of the city or village, as often the grounds are stunning and you can enjoy the spaces of the ancient properties at the end of your day of exploring.

 Le Galinier Lourmarin